3b1b/3Blue1Brown.com/content/lessons/2017/essence-of-calculus/index.md

 That doesn’t immediately tell us how to find $A(x)$, but it provides a very strong clue to work with.
 And there’s nothing special about the graph $x^2$ here.
 For any function $f(x)$, if we call the area under its graph $A(x)$, then this area function has the property that $dA/dx \approx f(x)$, a slight nudge to the output of $A$ divided by a slight nudge to the input that caused it is about equal to the height of the graph at that point.
 Again, that’s an approximation that gets better and better for smaller choices of $dx$.

-{{<figure image="figure-14.04.png" >}}
+{{<figure image="figure-14.17.png" >}}
-This figure illustrates the property of $dA/dx$ for a more general function $f(x)$.
+This figure illustrates the property of $\frac{dA}{dx}$ for a more general function $f(x)$.
 {{</figure>}}

 Here we’re stumbling onto another big idea from calculus: Derivatives.
 This ratio $\frac{dA}{dx}$ is called the “derivative of $A$”.
 Or, more technically, the derivative is whatever value this ratio approaches as $dx$ gets smaller and smaller.

-{{<figure image="figure-14.17.png" >}}
-{{</figure>}}

 You and I will dive more deeply into the idea of a derivative next chapter, but loosely speaking it’s a measure of how sensitive a function is to small changes in its input.
 You’ll see as the series goes on that there are many different ways to visualize a derivative, depending on what function you’re looking at and how you think about tiny nudges to its output.

 ## Fundamental Theorem

 We care about derivatives because they help us solve problems, and in our little exploration here we have a slight glimpse of one way they’re used: They are the key to solving integral problems; problems that require finding an area under a curve.
+When you gain enough familiarity with computing derivatives, you’ll be able to look at a situation like the one below, where you don’t know what a function is, but you do know that it’s derivative should be $x^2$, and from that reverse engineer what the function must be.

 {{<figure image="figure-15.10.png" >}}
 {{</figure>}}

-When you gain enough familiarity with computing derivatives, you’ll be able to look at a situation like this, where you don’t know what a function is, but you do know that it’s derivative should be $x^2$, and from that reverse engineer what the function must be.

 $$
 \begin{aligned}